aashishgarg/aashishgarg.github.io/about/index.md

 ---
 layout: page
-title: About the Jekyll Theme
+title: Ruby on Rails Developer
 excerpt: "So Simple is a responsive Jekyll theme for your words and images."
 modified: 2014-08-08T19:44:38.564948-04:00
 image: